-What do I consider clean?
 Whole food means straight from the source, or nothing added to a whole food, or that the food is very minimally processed.
 Plant-based means from plants.
 I don't eat anything with preservatives, and I rarely eat something with added sugar or fat, if I haven't made it myself.
 Honestly, it's hard to eat things that are sweetened now, because I haven't been eating sugar and they taste too sweet.
-I have always steered clear of artificial sweeteners because I believe they are evil and sneaky and lots of research shows that they make you crave sugar.I am on the fence about stevia and have drinks that have it in them every so often.
-I originally started eating this way a few of years ago, but would revert back at times to having more sugar (cupcakes were my fave) or more meat and fat (mostly from dark meat chicken…which was my fave meat by far, or added olive oil).
-It is a little trickier cooking without oil but once I was used to it, I really didn't miss it anymore.
+I have always steered clear of artificial sweeteners because I believe they are evil and sneaky and lots of research shows that they make you crave sugar.I use stevia here and there, but that is it.
+I originally started eating this way a few of years ago, but would revert back at times to having more sugar (cupcakes were my fave) or more meat and fat (mostly from dark meat chicken…which was my choice meat by far, or added olive or coconut oil to things).
+It is a little trickier cooking without oil, but once I was used to it, I didn't miss it anymore and neither did my family.
 Now if something is oily, I don't like it.
 It tastes bad.
 When you are eating foods like meat, dairy, those with added sugars, salt, fats and preservatives, and other calorie heavy, processed foods, it is hard to get off of them because they are very addictive.
 Check this great presentation by Dr Doug Lisle on the biology of food addiction.
 I think it is important to understand why we do the things we do, and I think it is the first step in changing behaviors.
 If you like the video, there is a longer version that goes into more detail.
 Food manufacturers use all of this science and research to make food as addictive as they can.
 Meat, dairy and oils are naturally addictive because of the calorie density in these foods.